LordFraggington/LWGLGF/README.md

 slowly grew (partially due to yet another class, plus some on the side tinkering) from there into what it is today.

 The ideals behind the LWGLGF are to be simple and straight-forward.
-This is achieved by striving to provide clean, readable C++ that is accessible to beginners and veterans alike, minimalistic use of external libraries, supporting the open-source community both through use of open source libraries and by being released as open source itself, striving to be as cross-platform as possible, and providing an environment similar to XNA/MonoGame (with hints of functionality and syntax from engines like Unity) for a sublime coding experience where everything works out of the box.
+This is achieved by striving to provide clean, readable C++ that is accessible to beginners and veterans alike, minimalistic use of external libraries, striving to be as cross-platform as possible, and providing an environment similar to XNA/MonoGame (with hints of functionality/syntax from engines like Unity) for a sublime coding experience where everything works out of the box.

 To achieve those goals, in the long run only one or two image formats, audio formats, and geometry/mesh formats are intended to be supported in order to keep the framework lean but versatile (but we are nowhere near needing to worry